Nice3point/Revit.Build.Tasks/Readme.md

    ┗📜Readme.md
 ```

 ### Implicit global usings

-Included a target for generating implicit global Usings depending on the project references.
+By default, included a target for generating implicit global Usings depending on the project references.
 Helps to reduce the frequent use of `using` in a project.

 | Global Using                                | Enabled by reference            |
 |---------------------------------------------|---------------------------------|